 Raw sugar to top the muffins

 Gradually add the wet ingredients to the dry, mixing just until combined.
-Add in the tangerines, zest and walnuts.
+Fold in the tangerines, zest and walnuts.
 Divide into 12 muffins.
 Sprinkle the top of each muffin with about a 1/2 tsp of raw sugar.
 Bake for 18 to 20 minutes or until muffins are browned and a toothpick inserted in the center comes out clean.
 Cool and remove from pan.
-Makes 12 muffins.